 Knox offers certification programs approved by the State of Illinois in elementary education (kindergarten through ninth grade), and several subject areas in secondary education (grades six through twelve).
 The subject areas in which Knox offers secondary education certifications are: English; mathematics; science with designations in chemistry, biology, or physics; social science with designations in anthropology/sociology, economics, history, political science, or psychology.
 Knox is also approved to offer certification programs in K-12 Art, Music, and Language.
 The language designations are Latin, Spanish, French, and German.
-Students interested in either elementary or secondary certification may qualify for Middle School endorsement by successfully completing EDUC 205 and EDUC 317.
+Students interested in either elementary or secondary certification may qualify for Middle School endorsement by successfully completing EDUC 205 and EDUC 317 and content area requirements.

-In general terms, students can qualify for recommendation for certification by satisfactory completion of a major in Educational Studies; for secondary and K-12 education programs another major in a subject field (the second major should be in the teaching area); completion of the Knox general education courses; a required number of hours of field work, including all components of student teaching; and successful passage of the State of Illinois Certification tests.
-In order to meet certification standards in
+In general terms, students can qualify for recommendation for certification by satisfactory completion of a major in Educational Studies; for secondary and K-12 education programs another major in a subject field (the second major should be in the teaching area); completion of the Knox general education courses;